ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Continued to update design, finished counters for tasks.
 Need to finish the display for notes and add final touches

+### Day 70: August 31, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Finished display for notes, believe my logic is sound.
+I can optimize it further, but right now the goal is to just make it work well enough.
+Will add final design next.